• Menu

 Glen Eyrie Castle.
 Photo: Simon Foot

-After Queen Palmer passed away in 1894 in England, General Palmer returned her remains to Colorado Springs.
-He and his daughters then decided to renovate their home into a castle in memory of Queen Palmer.
-Its primitive intercom system and chimney system that held smoke until the wind blew in the right direction to direct the smoke out of the valley were both rather advanced features at the time it was built.
+Its primitive intercom and chimney system, which held smoke until the wind blew in the right direction, directing the smoke out of the valley, were both rather advanced features at the time it was built.

-The castle is vulnerable to flash floods as it sits at the base of Queen’s Canyon.
-After the 2012 Waldo Canyon fire stripped vegetation from the canyon, that risk only grew.
-To mitigate the flood risk, over a million dollars was spent on two debris nets and a wider and deeper reinforced creek bed allowing water to flow at 2,000 cubic feet per second through the grounds at Glen Eyrie.
+To mitigate the flood risk, over one million dollars was spent on two debris nets and a wider, deeper reinforced creek bed, allowing water to flow at 2,000 cubic feet per second through the grounds at Glen Eyrie.

 Lodging and Events